abertschi/water-me/README.md

 Pull requests are welcome.

 ### Build
-This is flutter based Android application.
+This is a flutter based Android application.
 Ensure to have Android-Studio and flutter-sdk installed.
 ```
+flutter pub get
 flutter build apk
 ```